Angels Hard as They Come

-Angels Hard as They Come is a 1971 biker film directed by Joe Viola and starring Scott Glenn, Charles Dierkop, Gary Busey, James Iglehart, and Gilda Texter.
+Angels Hard as They Come is a 1971 biker film directed by Joe Viola and starring Scott Glenn, Charles Dierkop, Gilda Texter, James Iglehart, and Gary Busey.
 It was co-written and produced by Jonathan Demme.

 Plot

-Long John (Scott Glenn), Juicer (Don Carrara), and Monk (James Iglehart) are members of the Angels motorcycle gang.
-When one of their drug deals is called off, two members of the Dragons motorcycle gang invite them to the ghost town of Lost Cause, where some hippies have started a commune.
-General (Charles Dierkop), leader of the Dragons, challenges Long John to a race and loses.
-Long John then meets the hippie Astrid (Gilda Texter), to whom he is attracted.
-She says their leaders, Vicki (Janet Wood) and Henry (Gary Busey), are not happy with the Dragons.
+Long John, Juicer, and Monk are members of a motorcycle gang, The Angels.
+When one of their drug deals is cancelled, members of another motorcycle gang, The Dragons, invite them to the ghost town of Lost Cause, where some hippies have started a commune.
+General, leader of the Dragons, challenges Long John to a race and loses.
+Long John then meets the hippie Astrid, to whom he is attracted.
+She says their leaders, Vicki and Henry, are unhappy with the Dragons.

 That night, several drunk Dragons attempt to gang-rape Astrid.
 The Angels intervene, and one of the Dragons stabs Astrid to death.
 The Dragons blame Long John, accusing him of trying to kill General.
-The next day, the Dragons tie up the Angels and attempt to kill them by riding around them on their motorcycles, swinging chains at them.
+The next day, the Dragons tie up the Angels and attempt to kill them.
 Long John frees Monk, who escapes.
-Monk runs out of gas in the desert.
-Monk is chased by a racist on dune buggy, and eventually steals a camper.
+Monk runs out of gas in the desert, is chased by a racist on a dune buggy, and eventually steals a camper.

-The hippies put drugs into the Dragons' food, and help Long John and Juicer escape.
-Monk finally reaches the home of Cloud (Lance Hefner), the drug dealer whom the Angels were to have met at the start of the film.
+The hippies drug the Dragons' food and help Long John and Juicer escape.
+Monk finally reaches the home of Cloud, the drug dealer whom the Angels were to have met at the film's start.
 The remainder of the Angels are at Cloud's, and they follow Monk back to Lost Cause.
 In the morning, General ties Vicki to a pole and threatens to burn her alive if the hippies don't turn over Long John and Juicer.
 Henry attempts to kill General with a knife.
-General takes it from him, and realizes the knife belongs to a fellow Dragon, Axe (Gary Littlejohn).
+General takes it from him and realizes the knife belongs to a fellow Dragon, Axe.
 General now realizes Axe tried to kill him during the rape of Astrid, and kills Axe.

 The Angels finally arrive in town, kill all the Dragons, and rescue Long John and Juicer.
-Everyone leaves town, the bikers going their way and the hippies going another.
+Everyone leaves town, the bikers and hippies going their separate ways.